Pesticide misuse: In other animals

+Reptiles, such as snakes and lizards, can also be affected by pesticide exposure.
+These animals may encounter pesticides through direct contact with treated areas or by consuming contaminated prey.
+The impacts on reptiles can include decreased fertility, altered behavior, and increased mortality rates.

-Pesticide misuse can also endanger wildlife and other environmental resources.
-A Florida man was recently cited and fined $23,100 for using the pesticide Aldicarb on deer carcasses to kill coyotes, for storing the pesticide in unlabeled containers, and not being a certified applicator.
+Notable Instance of Pesticide misuse: A Florida man was recently cited and fined $23,100 for using the pesticide Aldicarb on deer carcasses to kill coyotes, for storing the pesticide in unlabeled containers, and not being a certified applicator.

 Specific label directions are given on materials that are toxic to bees, because these pollinators are considered an important environmental resource.
 A typical bee-protection label direction reads: "This product is highly toxic to bees exposed to direct treatment on blooming crops or weeds.
 Do not apply this product or allow it to drift to blooming crops or weeds if bees are visiting the treatment area."
 In 2013, over 25,000 bumblebees died as a result of pesticide misuse in Wilsonville, Oregon.
 A South Carolina farmer was also cited and fined for pesticide misuse, because he sprayed a blooming cucumber field while bees were foraging on the blossoms, causing a serious bee kill.
 Similar bee kills have impacted US beekeepers and the growers who need bees for pollination billions of dollars in losses.
+Efforts to curb pesticide misuse are critical, especially in agricultural countries where literacy barriers and lack of training contribute significantly to the problem.
+Programs like Integrated Pest Management (IPM) training have shown promise in reducing misuse and enhancing crop yields.